CALENDAR Fall 2022–Spring 2023

 4th-month class:

 The curriculum in Orvieto hinges upon the dialogue between the verbal and the visual.
-For millennia, words and images have been the primary means of narrative and representation.
+For millennia words and images have been the primary means of narrative and representation.
 Italy remains an origin point for this history as a crossroads of the arts and humanities.
 For this reason, our location in Orvieto is vital, providing the opportunity to study design, poetry, literature, painting, sculpture, and history from original sources in their original context.
-By being in this place, we hope to inspire interdisciplinary collaboration and cultivate a model of learning that is place-specific.
+By being in this place we hope to inspire interdisciplinary collaboration and cultivate a model of learning that is place-specific.

-During the first month, all students take Disegno, the course that orients us to the city by challenging us to look at, listen to, draw and write about Orvieto.
+During the first month, all students take Disegno, the course that orients us to the city by challenging us to look at, listen to, draw, and write about Orvieto.
 Through these first encounters, the class prepares students to engage deeply with their surroundings and lays the foundation for a semester of intentionality.

-Following Disegno, students are free to choose one studio art or humanities course each month.
+Following Disegno students are free to choose one studio art or humanities course each month.
 These courses are taught by Gordon College faculty, faculty from associated colleges and universities, and professional artists and writers.
 Working closely with teachers in a workshop setting provides unparalleled opportunities for our students.
-This echoes the relationships used throughout the Middle Ages and the Renaissance of forming sustained conversation and development of the work.
+This echoes the relationships used throughout the Middle Ages and the Renaissance of forming sustained conversation and development of work.
 This course model between teachers and students has been a gift to everyone involved since the beginning of the program.

-Read about Program Director Matt Doll ➔
+Read about Program Director Matt Doll

 "I loved that there was no such thing as working solely in the studio.
 The whole program is built around the idea of enjoying the wonderful resource of Italy.
 There's no way you're going to stay inside.
 The best place to draw is out in the city, drawing the architecture that you see, the church facades, the people—taking all you can from the life that's around you."